At least 53 soldiers and one civilian were killed in a militant attack on a military post in northern Mali on Friday, the government said.

 "The dispatched reinforcements found 54 bodies including one civilian, 10 survivors, and found considerable material damage.
 The situation is under control," government spokesman Yaya Sangare said on Twitter in the early hours of Saturday.

-The authorities first reported the attack by armed men on the army post in Indelimane, Menaka region in the northern part of the country bordering Niger on Friday, but gave a lower provisional death toll.
+The authorities first reported the attack by armed men on the army post in Indelimane, Menaka region, on Friday, but gave a lower provisional death toll.

 From their stronghold in Mali, groups with Al-Qaida and Daesh links have been able to fan out across the Sahel, destabilizing parts of Niger and Burkina Faso.

 Thirty-eight Malian soldiers were killed on Sept.
 30 in coordinated attacks on two army bases in central Mali, which has slipped from government control despite the presence of the French army and other international forces.

 Please click to read our informative text prepared pursuant to the Law on the Protection of Personal Data No. 6698 and to get information about the cookies used on our website in accordance with the relevant legislation.

 6698 sayılı Kişisel Verilerin Korunması Kanunu uyarınca hazırlanmış aydınlatma metnimizi okumak ve sitemizde ilgili mevzuata uygun olarak kullanılan çerezlerle ilgili bilgi almak için lütfen tıklayınız.